1337tester/SolarSoundBytes/README.md

-These 2 sentiment analyses are compared to each other (to identify possible correlations) and both mapped onto data on the development of renewable energy technologies in the same timeframe.
+These 2 sentiment analyses are compared to each other (to identify possible correlations) and both mapped onto data on the development of renewable energy and energy storage technologies in the same timeframe from 2022-01-02 to 2024-12-24.

 ## SoundBytes

-To make our findings accessible and engaging, we transform the resulting insights into concise audio summaries, aka **SoundBytes**, to effectively communicate the state of our ongoing energy transition to a broader audience.
+To make our findings accessible and engaging, we transform the resulting insights into concise audio summaries, aka **SoundBytes**, to effectively communicate the state of the ongoing energy transition to a broader audience.

 ## Tagline

-Mapping our global transition to solar energy into bite-sized audio insights.
+Mapping our global energy transition into bite-sized audio insights.

 # Website

+**TODO [@Steffen](https://github.com/steffenlaut): please update or remove this section**

 The code presented in this repo is exposed online on the [SolarSoundBytes Website](https://github.com/SL14-SL/solarsoundbytes-website).